 Reid has been a Skills Coach with Hockey Alberta, participating as an instructor in their Team Alberta/WHL Skills Camp and PeeWee Skills Camp, and has coached at the Alberta Cup.
 He has also worked for the Gretzky Hockey School as their Plyometric Dryland Trainer.
 Reid has attended numerous specialty coaching clinics including Checking Skills, Developing Defensemen, Skating, Skills, Small Area Games and Goaltending and is a High Performance 1 Coach with Hockey Alberta.

 Reid has been coaching with the Bantam AAA Xtreme since 2014 and works personally with players in leagues such as the Alberta Junior Hockey League and Western Hockey League.
-Reid is entering his first season with the Okotoks Oilers of the Alberta Junior Hockey League as their Assistant Director of Hockey Development and Skill Development Coach.
+Reid is entering his first season with the Okotoks Oilers of the Alberta Junior Hockey League as their Assistant Director of Hockey Development and Assistant Coach.

 Mike is returning as the team’s Athletic Therapist/ Equipment Manager for his seventh season with the Oilers.
 He has an extensive background in hockey, with 17 years of experience as a trainer.
 He graduated the University of Saskatchewan with majors in physiology and anatomy, minoring in Sports Nutrition.
 He is certified as a Sports First Responder as well.
 He also has years of experience as a strength and conditioning coach in both the hockey world and the private sector.
 Mike and his wife Sonya moved to Calgary in 2004 so he could be the Athletic Therapist with the WHL’s Calgary Hitmen.
 He has also been a trainer for the 2002 CHL Top Prospects Game, been on the medical team for two World Junior Hockey Championships, and volunteered for various Hockey Canada activities during his career.
 Mike has worked in many clinical situations during this time as well.